 It is part of the Centraal Museum on the other side of the street which contains a varied collection of art and historical objects.

 The ticket desk of the Nijntje Museum is actually located in the Centraal Museum, which also doubles up as a shop selling Miffy merchandise – not particularly cheap but good quality nonetheless.

 Centraal Museum also has Studio Dick Bruna, a broader exhibition about the artist’s work.
 The museum’s Centraal café offers Miffy-shaped pancakes.

-The compact Nijntje Museum has 10 miniature rooms over 2 floors with safe, hands-on activities for children.
+The expanded Nijntje Museum has 12 miniature rooms over 2 floors with safe, hands-on activities for children.
 The museum is aimed at the core age group of 2-6 year olds.